Viber/creators-hub/docs/bots-api/errors.md

 ## No Balance

 **code: 24**<br/>
-The billable bot has reached its monthly threshold of free out of session messages and<br/>
+The billable bot has reached its monthly threshold of free out-of-session messages and<br/>
 there is no balance remaining.

 ### Explanation

-This error occurs when a billable bot has reached its monthly threshold for free out of<br/>
+This error occurs when a billable bot has reached its monthly threshold for free<br/>
-session messages, but does not have any remaining balance.
-As a result, the bot is unable<br/>
+out-of-session messages, but does not have any remaining balance.
+As a result, the bot<br/>
-to send any additional messages.
-To resolve this issue, the client should either add funds<br/>
+is unable to send any additional messages.
+To resolve this issue, the client should either<br/>
-to the bot's account or switch to a non-billable bot that has a monthly threshold for free<br/>
+add funds to the bot's account or switch to a non-billable bot that has a monthly<br/>
-out of session messages.
+threshold for free out-of-session messages.

 ## General Error